Estimation and Inference for Synthetic Control Methods with Spillover Effects: Model Specification

+We start our discussion with a Rubin potential outcome framework.
 We consider a standard synthetic control setting where only one unit is treated and only one period is available after the treatment is implemented.
-We consider cases with multiple treated units and multiple post-treatment periods in Section \ref{extension}.
-Let unit 1 be treated between time $T$ and $T+1$, and there be another $N-1$ units that are not directly treated by the policy.
+We consider cases with multiple treated units and multiple post-treatment periods in Section \ref{section_extension}.

+In Rubin's model with a violation of SUTVA, the potential outcomes are functions of treatment assignments on all units.
+Assume the outcome of unit $i$ at time $t$ is $y_{i,t}=y_{i,t}(d_t),$ where $d_t=(d_{1,t},\dots,d_{N,t})'$ and $d_{i,t}=1$ if unit $i$ has been treated at time $t$.
+Assume unit 1 is treated between time $T$ and $T+1$, and there are another $N-1$ units that are not directly treated by the policy.
 Thus, we observe an $N\times (T+1)$ panel as shown in Figure \ref{data_matrix}.